Main types of fans|Classification by material, use, place of origin, size, and correct usage

 Shugi sen (congratulatory fan)

 Shugi-sen is a fan used in the ceremonial dress of kimono.
-Because of its shape, a fan is considered a good-luck charm, and is used as a small accessory at prestigious celebrations such as weddings.
+Because of its shape, the fan is considered a good-luck charm, and is used as a small accessory at prestigious celebrations such as weddings.
 A congratulatory fan generally has a black lacquered parent bone and a gold or silver fan face.
 [7]

 Main types of folding fans